 The Nintendo RGB Bypass Amp is a professionally made RGB amplifier for New-Style Super NES/Nintendo Super Famicom Junior and SNES Mini consoles (this product is not designed for and cannot be used on the Nintendo Classic Mini).
-The part is ideal if you want to RGB modify your SNES Mini console.
+The part is ideal if you want to RGB upgrade your SNES Mini console.
 The part also works in 1-chip Super Nintendo/Super Famicom consoles and may give a better, more vibrant picture compared to the stock RGB encoder (check here if you’re unsure about SNES console revisions).

 For fitting instructions, please see this page.